MorningLightMountain713/FluxVault/README.md

 ### Agent

-Flux Vault can either be run as a companion component for your application, or you can integrate it into your existing application.
+Flux Vault agent can either be run as a companion component for your application, or you can integrate it into your existing application.

 ### Fluxvault - Integrate into your existing application